wol-soft/php-micro-template/README.md

 </html>
 ```

-Afterwards create a new instance of the Render class and render your template
+Afterwards create a new instance of the Render class and render your template:

 ```php
 <?php